 Not everyone with PCOS struggles with changes in insulin levels, but about 50-70% of people do experience some sort of metabolic changes (5).
 High levels of insulin, or hyperinsulinemia, can be caused by the same factors we’ve already discussed: genes, obesity, and environment.
 Hyperinsulinemia can further worsen someone’s excess androgen state and worsen their PCOS symptoms.
 This is because hyperinsulinemia can increase enzymes in the ovary that make androgens like testosterone.
 It can also decrease levels of a protein called sex hormone-binding globulin, or SHBG.
 SHBG’s job is to hold onto hormones like testosterone and make them less active in our bodies.
 If SHBG levels decrease, there is less SHBG to hold onto testosterone, and testosterone will be more active in the body.
 The other problem with hyperinsulinemia is that it leads to insulin resistance and eventually diabetes.

 Hopefully this article helped you better understand PCOS, which is such a complex condition!
 Treatment of PCOS is often a multi-step process for most people.
 Goals for treatment include normalizing hormone levels, restarting or normalizing ovulation, decreasing unwanted symptoms like thick hair and acne, and preventing or improving metabolic conditions like insulin resistance and diabetes.
-I often see my PCOS patients frequently when we first begin our work together since there is a lot we need to address, and often my patients can achieve a happy, healthy life with very well-managed symptoms.
-I’d love to see you at my integrative medicine clinic, Heart Spring Health, so I can be your PCOS doctor in Portland, OR!
+We often see PCOS patients frequently when we first begin our work together since there is a lot we need to address, and often patients can achieve a happy, healthy life with very well-managed symptoms.
+Visit Heart Spring Health in Portland, Oregon to see a PCOS-focused provider today!

 - T. Williams et al.: Diagnosis and Treatment of Polycystic Ovary Syndrome.
 AFP 94, 106 (2016)